AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How to Save on Car Insurance in Washington

-Aside from the usual ways of lowering auto insurance costs, such as raising your deductible, reducing your limits, getting discounts, and dropping coverages, you can lower your car insurance premium by considering the type of vehicle you own and how often you drive.
+There are many ways to lower auto insurance costs, such as raising your deductible, reducing your limits, getting discounts, and dropping coverages.
+You can also reduce your car insurance premium by considering the type of vehicle you own and how often you drive.

 Insurance companies will take into account the make and model of your vehicle.
-For example, the average annual cost of insurance for a Honda Odyssey is $1,200, compared to a BMW 330i, which is $1,752.
-Traditionally safe vehicles, like minivans, will cost less to insure than luxury and sports cars.
+For example, electric vehicles tend to be much more expensive to insure than gas-powered cars, and traditionally safe vehicles, like minivans, will cost less to insure than luxury and sports cars.

 TIP: